 Why do ADHD people struggle to sleep?

 They could naturally fall asleep and wake up later due to a delayed sleep-phase condition.
-Additionally, it may be challenging to unwind and go asleep if you have typical ADHD symptoms like hyperactivity and restlessness.
+Additionally, it may be challenging to unwind and go to sleep if you have typical ADHD symptoms like hyperactivity and restlessness.
 Lastly, a few drugs used to treat ADHD symptoms may exacerbate sleep issues.